-- The City Manager presents the departmental budgets to the City Commission in May through August. - The City Commission conducts workshop sessions during which the City Manager and staff review and explain the budget levels and City services involved.
-Under Florida's Government-in-the-Sunshine Law, all meetings of governmental bodies in Florida are open to the public.
-As a result of these workshops, the City Commission determines the level of City funding and corresponding costs of services to be funded, and directs the City Manager to modify the proposed budget where necessary. - In July, the City Commission sets the maximum millage rate, a tentative fire assessment rate, and sets the time and date for the mandated first public hearing in September.
-The Alachua County Property Appraiser is notified of the public hearing date and the proposed tax millage rate. - In August, the Alachua County Property Appraiser notifies each City property owner of the first public hearing date as required by the State's Truth in Millage (TRIM) legislation. - The City Manager and staff prepare the tentative budget resolutions/ordinances for the public hearings.
+- The City Manager presents the departmental budgets to the City Commission in May and June. - The City Commission conducts workshop sessions during which the City Manager and staff review and explain the budget levels and City services involved.
+Under Florida law, all meetings of governmental bodies in Florida are open to the public.
+As a result of these workshops, the City Commission determines the level of City funding and corresponding costs of services to be funded, and directs the City Manager to modify the proposed budget where necessary. - In July, the City Commission sets the maximum millage rate, a tentative fire assessment rate, and sets the times and dates for the mandated public hearings in September.
+The Alachua County Property Appraiser is notified of the public hearings and the proposed tax millage rate. - In August, the Alachua County Property Appraiser notifies each City property owner of the public hearings as required by the State's Truth in Millage (TRIM) legislation. - The City Manager and community builders prepare the tentative budget resolutions/ordinances for the public hearings.
 At the public hearing for the reading of the resolutions/ordinances, amendments to the budget are considered, the tentative budget resolutions/ordinances are modified (if applicable), an amended proposed millage rate is determined, a final fire assessment rate is adopted, and a public hearing for final budget adoption is scheduled.
-If the amended proposed millage rate exceeds that originally determined, a second notification to property owners is required. - Within 15 days of the first public hearing, the City must advertise its intention to finalize its budget, the millage rate, the time and date for the final public hearing, and a summary of the proposed budget.
+If the amended proposed millage rate exceeds that originally determined, a second notification to property owners is required. - Within 15 days of the first public hearing, the City must advertise its intention to finalize its budget, the millage rate, the time and date for the final public hearing, and a summary of the proposed budget. - Within 100 days of initial certification of value, and not less than two days or more than five days after the day that the advertisement is published, the City holds a final public hearing to adopt the millage rate and budget.

-- Within 100 days of initial certification of value, and not less than two days or more than five days after the day that the advertisement is published, the City holds a final public hearing to adopt the millage rate and budget. - Within three days after the final public hearing, the City forwards the millage rate ordinance/resolution to the Property Appraiser and the Tax Collector. - Within three days after receipt of certification of final taxable value, the City recalculates its property tax revenues to confirm that the taxable values have not varied more than 1% between the initial and final certification by the Property Appraiser. - Within 30 days of final adoption of the budget, the City files a Certificate of Compliance with the Florida Department of Revenue and provides certified copies of the required advertisements and approved ordinances. - The approved Financial and Operating Plan is prepared for distribution.
+- Within three days after the final public hearing, the City forwards the millage rate ordinance/resolution to the Property Appraiser and the Tax Collector. - Within three days after receipt of certification of final taxable value, the City recalculates its property tax revenues to confirm that the taxable values have not varied more than 1% between the initial and final certification by the Property Appraiser. - Within 30 days of final adoption of the budget, the City files a Certificate of Compliance with the Florida Department of Revenue and provides certified copies of the required advertisements and approved ordinances. - The approved Financial and Operating Plan is prepared for distribution. - The budget calendar provides the framework to be followed to ensure a timely budget process while also ensuring that the City complies with all applicable legal mandates.